 About | Faculty Mobility, Trainings & Workshops | Masters Thesis & Student Mobility | Academic Publications in Peer-Reviewed Journals | International Conference | Knowledge Exchange Platform | Contacts

-Master’s theses with pilot applications of ES/ PPGIS-ES for biodiversity conservation in Armenia will be accomplished within the framework of the GAtES project.
-They will be jointly supervised between UHOH and AUA.
+Master’s theses with pilot applications of ES/ PPGIS-ES for biodiversity conservation in Armenia are conducted within the framework of the GAtES project.
+The theses are jointly supervised between UHOH and AUA.

 Student target the real-world applications taken up on the training workshops (e.g. on using PPGIS-ES to raise public awareness for the effects of land-use change).
 Thesis efforts include testing, adapting, and refining approaches in order to tailor them to the Armenian context and further advance Ecosystems (ES)-related knowledge.
 Additionally, UHOH students participate in summer projects hosted at AUA throughout the four years of the GAtES project.

 In order to foster the qualification of AUA students and their integration in the international scientific community, Master’s thesis candidates and Armenian students visit UHOH to interact with their peers and to attend courses e.g. on landscape change and ecosystem services.